neil-unomaha/flashcard_app/README.md

 Finally, run `rails db:migrate` to create your database file.

-Startup your rails server with `rails s` and visit `localhost:3000` in your favorite web browser
+Startup your rails server with `rails s` and visit `localhost:3000` in your favorite web browser.
+Happy Studying!